pyinstaller/pyinstaller/doc/source/Manual.rst

 with meaningful names (``makespec.py``, etc.)

-Overview: What |PyInstaller| Does and How It Does It
+What |PyInstaller| Does and How It Does It
 ============================================================

 This section covers the basic ideas of |PyInstaller|.
 These ideas apply to all platforms.
-The many options and special cases are covered below, under `Using PyInstaller`_.
+Options and special cases are covered below, under `Using PyInstaller`_.

 |PyInstaller| reads a Python script written by you.
-It analyzes your code to discover every other file your script needs in order to execute.
+It analyzes your code to discover every other module and library your script needs in order to execute.
 Then it collects copies of all those files -- including the active Python interpreter! -- and puts them with